 These can be either free or paid.
 The downside of free Spotify playlist submission is usually that your pitch will be placed in a big backlog with hundreds or thousands of other pitches.
 You might be waiting a long time for the playlist owner to see your pitch, if they ever do at all.

-For a more detailed overview of these tools and services check out our guide on playlist submission tools.
+For a more detailed overview of these tools and services check out our guide on music promotion tools.